YaSLiZhe/React-small-projects/how-react-works/React concepts.md

 - They represent components or HTML elements and their associated properties (props).
 - React elements are created using JSX syntax and are immutable.
 - They form the foundation of React's virtual DOM and reconciliation process.

+---

+---

+# React Section Key Learnings

+## Components and Rendering

+- Components are blueprints for UI elements.
+- When a component is used, React creates an instance of it with props, state, and effects.
+- Rendering means calling component functions to calculate what elements need to be added, deleted, or updated in the DOM.
+- Initial app render and state updates trigger rendering for the entire application.
+- Reconciliation compares previous and current renders to determine which elements need to be updated in the DOM.
+- Diffing algorithm helps optimize updates by keeping unchanged elements and resetting changed elements.
+- Keys in lists help React identify and optimize updates for specific elements.

+## Best Practices

+- Avoid declaring components inside other components to prevent unnecessary re-creation and state reset.
+- Render logic (JSX) should have no side effects, such as API calls or state updates.
+- Side effects should be placed in event handlers or useEffect.

+## State and Events

+- Multiple state updates within an event handler are batched and result in a single re-render, improving performance.
+- State updates are asynchronous, and accessing a state variable immediately after an update may not reflect the latest value.
+- Synthetic events are created by React and provide consistent behavior across different browsers.
+- Most synthetic events bubble, except for scroll events.

+## React as a Library

+- React is a library, not a framework.
+- It provides flexibility to integrate with third-party libraries and tools.
+- A wide range of libraries can be used with React, requiring learning and selection based on project needs.